acuminous/yadda/README.md

 ```js
     new Yadda().yadda(library).yadda(["some scenario"]);
 ```
-Where library is an instance of Yadda.Library (or Yadda.Library.English if you want the given/when/then helper methods) Combining Steps / Libraries
+Where library is an instance of Yadda.Library Combining Steps / Libraries
 ```js
     steps.importSteps(steps)